Aymen-Dev-tech/Chat-app/README.md

 Hosted DB in  MongoDB Atlas
 ```

-Setup a .env file at the root level of your projet and specify these variables
+Setup a .env file at the root level of your projet and specify these variables:

 ```
 PORT